 On February 12, 2021, the European Patent Office issued a Communication of a Notice of Opposition for European patent EP 3223834, which is held by us.
 In July 2021, we filed our reply to the Notice of Opposition.
 In January 2022, the European Patent Office issued a preliminary opinion and a summons to oral proceedings.
-The deadline for final written submissions is in July 2022 and the date for the oral proceedings is in September 2022.
-We are currently evaluating the options available to us with respect to this matter.
-The patent at issue does not relate to any of our current product candidates, and receipt of this communication and/or any subsequent proceeding is not expected to affect any of our current development plans.
+We filed our final written submission in July 2022, and the oral proceedings were held on September 14, 2022.
+The Opposition Board maintained claims that we presented in an auxiliary request in the oral proceedings.
+The deadline to appeal the Opposition Board's decision is December 14, 2022.
+The patent at issue does not relate to any of our current product candidates, and any subsequent appeal is not expected to affect any of our current development plans.